lorand-ibm/hauki-admin-ui/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+It is possible to configure API's URL by setting env variable API_URL, for example, `API_URL=http://localhost:9000 yarn start`.
+The default is http://localhost:8080

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />